 The flooring is uneven because we pulled out the carpet that was over these hardwoods the week after we got possession of the house.
 There is a layer of that darker hardwood over the entry and it extends through the hearth room and kitchen.
 There’s another layer of original wood flooring under the bit in the hearth room, but there’s linoleum in the entry and kitchen.

 Removing wall paper is a process that has gone differently for me in every single room so far.
 The bedrooms all needed a skim coat because the sheetrock was pulled off with the wallpaper.
 The living room was super easy and after a little prep work, it turned out great for the most part.

 This hall and entry were somewhere in between.
 The wallpaper basically fell off the wall with a little pull, but I struggled to get the glue off.
 I sanded and primed with Zinsser All Prime and sanded again, just like I did in the living room, but the results aren’t great.
 I’m not going to mess with attempting to skim coat the entire space on my own, so I’m living with it as it.
 Now that it’s painted, the imperfections aren’t as noticeable, or I’m just used to them.
 It’s fine.

-The wall color is Benjamin Moore Backwoods.
+The wall I went with color is Benjamin Moore Backwoods.
 It’s honestly a lot darker than I expected.
 It’s a little closer to my bedroom color than anticipated, but I love it!
-I have so many dark walls in my house that I was planning to go with something lighter, but I guess this is just who I am now.
+I have so many dark walls in my house that I was planning to go with something at least a little lighter, but I guess this is just who I am now.